cappuu02/Cybersecurity-Sapienza/Distributed System/11) Software Replication in Synchronous systems.md

 The di cult case is when the primary crashes.
 Three scenarios:
 - **Scenario 1**: Primary fails after the operation is completed and when is not handling any operation.
 - **Scenario 2**: Primary fails after its has received all the Acks and before the client receives the response.
 The client will not receive the response.
-- **Scenario 3**: Primary fails while sending update messages and beforereceiving all the ack messages.
+- **Scenario 3**: Primary fails while sending update messages and before receiving all the ack messages.

 >In all cases there is the need of electing a new primary (new leader).